akshatbajaj09/akshat-bajaj-DSA/README.md

 - Revised Arrays: Did some more work on the problem of Group Anagrams from Day67.
 - Revised Trees: Did the problem of Maximum Depth of Binary Tree using DFS via recursion.

+## Day69:

+- Revised Arrays: Revised the problem of Remove Element.